-Both the Country Programme Document

-and the government's GPRSP 2 accord high priority to a coordinated response to the HIV/AIDS epidemic.
-This aspect of the outcome is fully realized.
+Both the Country Programme Document and the government's GPRSP 2 prioritize the proposed reforms as part of the strengthening of governance and peace.
+This aspect of the outcome has been fully realized.

 Is the outcome sustainable and/or owned by the government?